nathanielshak/advancedprogramming/Lesson1/mac_hello_world.md

 <img src="finder.png" width=50%>

 Now, to learn one of the most important terminal commands we'll be using.
-Go ahead and use this command:
+Go type this command into the terminal:

 	cd Documents

-Now, type `ls`.
+Now, type `ls` into the terminal.
 Notice anything different?
 That's because we just entered the "Documents" folder.
 If you want to confirm that, go ahead and try the `pwd` command to confirm that.
 If you didn't already guess it, `cd` stands for "change directory".
 Should be pretty easy to remember, right?

 Another thing, if you ever want to go up a level in folders (out of the directory you're currently in), use this command: